-Android devices soon started using their own service.
+Android devices soon started using their own push notifications service.
 On Android, the service iterated to become Rich Notifications.

 For web push notifications, W3C Push API is used.

-For desktop notifications, the website asks permission the first time it loads on the browser.
-These are browser-specific notifications.
-So if the user has allowed your website’s notifications on Chrome, he won’t be seeing them if he opens the website on Firefox.
+So if the user has allowed your website’s push notifications on Chrome, he won’t be seeing them if he opens the website on Firefox.

 How are push notifications added to an application?

-- notifications in 2 or 3 column layouts
+- push notifications in 2 or 3 column layouts

 - multiple CTA buttons linked to different in-app pages.